qbead/qbeadWebsite/content/book/progpatterns.md

 }
 ```

+Maybe the functions `avg` and `root4` seem too redundant to you,
+and you would prefer to always write `(x+y)/2` instead of `avg(x,y)`.
+This is quite valid feeling for such short functions,
+but as you build more complex programs you will have longer pieces of code
+that would be cumbersome to repeat every time.
+Functions let you have a shorthand notation,
+so you do not need to make such repetitions.

 # Functions that do not return values

 Functions can also be used to change something in the environment of the